-Extension Service, North Dakota State University of Agriculture and Applied Science, and U. S. Department of Agriculture cooperating.
-A. H. Schulz, Director, Fargo, North Dakota.
+Cooperative Extension Service, North Dakota State University of Agriculture and Applied Science, and U. S. Department of Agriculture cooperating.
+K. A. Gilles, Acting Director, Fargo, North Dakota.
 Distributed in furtherance of the Acts of Congress of May 8 and June 30, 1914.
+We offer our programs and facilities to all people without regard to race, creed, color, sex, or national origin.